JayLovesProgramming/FiveM-Text-UI/README.md

-#Text UI I made in React

-A simple and clean text UI component for your server, made using React.
-Feel free to use and modify it as needed.
+# Text UI
+a simple piece of ui, feel free to use it.

+The current exports available are:
+-- Show the text UI
+- `exports.text_ui:showTextUI("Enter Clothing Store", "Press E", "E")` -- Hide the text UI
+- `exports.text_ui:hideTextUI()`

 Installation

     Clone or download the repository.